Jane Fonda

 Fonda was a political activist in the counterculture era during the Vietnam War.
 She was photographed sitting on a North Vietnamese anti-aircraft gun on a 1972 visit to Hanoi, during which she gained the nickname "Hanoi Jane".
-During this time, she was effectively blacklisted in Hollywood.
-She has also protested the Iraq War and violence against women, and describes herself as a feminist and environmental activist.
-In 2005, along with Robin Morgan and Gloria Steinem, she co-founded the Women's Media Center, an organization that works to amplify the voices of women in the media through advocacy, media and leadership training, and the creation of original content.
-Fonda serves on the board of the organization.
+Fonda protested the Iraq War along with violence against women, and she describes herself as a feminist and environmental activist.
+Fonda has co-founded the Hollywood Women's Political Committee in 1984 and the Women's Media Center in 2005.
+Fonda is also known for her exercise videos, starting with Jane Fonda's Workout (1982), which became the highest-selling pre-recorded video cassette of its time.